KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 Example
 Relative paths🔗
 You can specify relative paths to a package instead of full paths.
 The underscore (_) means "one folder up" from the current packages "package.yml".
 In turn, a leading dash (-) combined with a folder name navigates "one folder down" into the given folder.
-Each package in the path must be seperated by a dash.
+Each package in the path must be separated by a dash.

 This can be useful when distributing or moving packages.
 Instead of rewriting every package path to match the current location, relative paths will still work.

 Example
 Disabling Packages🔗
-Each package can optionally be disabled/enabled by setting enabled inside the package section to true or false.
+Packages are enabled by default, you can disable a package if you don't want it to be loaded.
+Set enabled inside the package section to true or false to enable or disable the package.

 package:
   ## Optionally add this to the package.yml
   enabled: false
+Package Version🔗
+Each package has a version inside the package section that is used by the automatic migrator.
+When no version is set the newest version will be set on loading.
+Any new package section will be added at the end of the file, so you probably want to move that to the file's top.

+Info

+When updating from a version before versioning see Migration to BQ 3.0.

+package:
+  version: 3.0.0-QUEST-1 # Don't change this!
+The plugin's automatic quest updater handles it.
 Templates🔗
 You should have experience creating and using packages before you start using templates.
 Templates are a way to create packages that can be used as a base for other packages to reduce the amount of repetitive work.
 Therefore, they are a great way to centralize logic or create utilities.